Mauritius Travel Advice

 Did you know you can book your flights through Go2Africa?
 For more information and frequently asked questions, please see our Flights section.

-Sir Seewoosagur Ramgoolam International Airport: set in the south of the island 4km from the coastal town of Mahebourg, it takes approximately a hour to get to your resort or hotel, regardless of what coast it is on.
+Sir Seewoosagur Ramgoolam International Airport: set in the south of the island 4km from the coastal town of Mahebourg, it takes approximately an hour to get to your resort or hotel, regardless of what coast it is on.
 Fly in direct from Europe or Dubai as well as from Johannesburg, Durban, Cape Town and Nairobi.

-Road transfers whisk you from door to door but the manageable size of Mauritius makes it easy to explore the island under your own steam – hire a scooter, car or even a bicycle.
+Road transfers whisk you from door to door but the manageable size of Mauritius makes it easy to explore the island on your own steam – hire a scooter, car or even a bicycle.
 If you’d prefer to let someone else do the driving, take one of the many taxis available but be aware that although they all have meters they are seldom switched on.
 Agree on a price before you start your journey.